SeanWahl/SeanWahl.github.io/_projects/nerf_project.md

 For my intermediate level mechatronics course, our term project was to duel using autonomous nerf guns across a table.
 We were given a Nucleo L476RG, an infrared camera, and two motors with encoders.
 We were left to our own devices to source a nerf gun, make a structure for the system, and write the code for the dueling scenario.

 Though our mechanical design was hasty, it was an advantage because we had more time to tune our system.
 We designed and manufactured it as a group with most of the structure being wood besides a lazy susan, an aluminum axle, skate bearings, and 3D printed gears/pulleys.
-We analyzed the system dynamics and ran them in a Jupyter Notebook script to determine a proper gear ratio for the system to turn around quickly but accurately.
+We analyzed the system dynamics and ran them in a Jupyter Notebook script to determine a proper gear ratio for the system to turn around quickly and accurately.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">